Equity Vesting and Managerial Myopia

 ECGI - Finance Working Paper No. 379/2013

 This paper links the impending vesting of CEO equity to reductions in real investment.
-Existing studies measure the manager’s short-term concerns using the sensitivity of his equity to the stock price.
+Existing studies measure the manager’s short-term concerns using the sensitivity of his total equity to the stock price.
 However, in myopia theories, the driver of short-termism is not the CEO’s overall incentives, but his incentives to increase the short-term stock price in particular.
-We use recent changes in compensation disclosure to introduce a new empirical measure that is tightly linked to theory - the sensitivity of equity vesting over the upcoming year.
+We use recent changes in compensation disclosure to introduce a new empirical measure that is tightly linked to theory - the price-sensitivity of equity vesting over the upcoming year.
 This sensitivity is determined by equity grants made several years prior, and thus unlikely to be driven by current investment opportunities.
 An interquartile increase is associated with a decline of 0.11% in the growth of R&D (scaled by total assets), 37% of the average R&D growth rate.
-Similar results hold when including advertising and capital expenditure.
-Newly-vesting equity increases the likelihood of meeting or beating analyst earnings forecasts by a narrow margin.
+Newly-vesting equity increases the likelihood of meeting or marginally beating analyst earnings forecasts.
 However, the market’s reaction to doing so is lower, suggesting that it recognizes CEOs’ myopic incentives.
 More broadly, by introducing a measure of incentives that is not driven by the current contracting environment, our paper suggests that CEO contracts affect real outcomes.

 Number of Pages in PDF File: 58